itacentury/SudokuPy/CONTRIBUTING.md

 black ./src/
 ```

+Run `pre-commit install` to set up the Git hook — it will automatically format your code before each commit.

 ## Linting

 SudokuPy follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide and uses [pylint](https://pypi.org/project/pylint/) to enforce this.
 To lint your code, run the following command: